AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/csv.md

 <p>"[object Object]","Lizeth Fulmore"</p>
 <p>"[object Object]","Hilario Gullatt"</p>
 <p>"[object Object]","Abby Eisenbarth"</p>
 <p>Since the item <code>Full Name</code> is of simple type Text, it is exported just fine.
 But the item <code>Emails</code>, which is of a complex type Array of Collections, is exported as [object Object], which is how Collections and Arrays are transformed to text by default.
-For more information, see <a href="../../workfront-fusion/mapping/item-data-types.md" class="MCXref xref">Item data types in Adobe Workfront Fusion</a>.</p>
+For more information, see <a href="" class="MCXref xref">Item data types in Adobe Workfront Fusion</a>.</p>
 <p>To export content of the <code>Email </code>item of the first collection of the <code>Emails[]</code> array instead, it is necessary to employ the [!UICONTROL Create CSV (advanced)] module.
 The module enables you to define individual columns of your CSV file and map items to them, including the nested ones.</p>
 <ol>
 <li value="1">Insert the module [!UICONTROL Create CSV (advanced)] in a scenario and open its configuration.</li>